Key insights

 What are adjusters looking for when they assess damage?

 Insurance companies have standardized damage metrics to ensure all clients receive equal coverage and protection.
 For example, your insurance company’s standard for hail damage may be 10 hail marks within a 10 square foot area.
-If a property meets the standard criteria, the adjuster would approve the claim.
+If your property meets the standard criteria, the claim will be approved.

 Two of my neighbors were approved for new roofs.
 Why was my claim denied?

-Storms, especially those that involve hail, are typically quite spotty — and the ensuing property damage is not usually uniform for the entire area of the storm.
+Storms, especially those that involve hail, are often spotty, and the ensuing property damage is not usually uniform for the entire area impacted by the storm.

-“Even if properties in a three-mile radius are all under the same storm cloud or storm system, it doesn’t mean that every house will have the same damage… or be eligible for a new roof,” explains Teece.
+“Even if properties in a three-mile radius are all under the same storm cloud or storm system, it doesn’t mean that every house will have the same damage…or be eligible for a new roof,” explains Teece.
 “I always compare it to a cornfield.
-If a storm races through farmland, some of the crops may be damaged, but it doesn’t usually wipe out the entire cornfield.”
+If a storm races through farmland, some crops may be damaged, but it doesn’t usually wipe out the entire cornfield.”

-In other words, your adjuster will not evaluate your damage in comparison to your neighbors’ damage; they will determine if your property is eligible based on the standard criteria of the company and your policy.
+In other words, your adjuster will not evaluate your damage compared to your neighbors’ damage; they will determine if your property is eligible based on the standard criteria of the company and your policy.

 Why would only part of my roof be repaired?